 We agree with you that the term ‘superannuation’ is confusing.

-An individual (including someone receiving SG contributions) can also choose to make super contributions to your super account.
-Your voluntary contributions (if any) and the earnings on those contributions also belong to the individual, but the money cannot be accessed until a certain age.
+An individual (including someone receiving SG contributions) can also choose to make voluntary super contributions to a super account.
+The voluntary contributions (if any) and the earnings on those contributions also belong to the individual, but the money cannot be accessed until a certain age.

-The deal with super is: although super is your money, your super account enjoys tax concessions (you pay a maximum tax within the super fund of 15%, in most instances, although if you earn more than $300,000 a year, then you pay 30% tax on your super contributions) which means the federal government has imposed special rules that mean you cannot access the money until you retire after a certain age, or you satisfy another condition of release.
+The deal with super is: although super is your money, your super account enjoys tax concessions (you pay a maximum tax on investment earnings generated within the super fund of 15%) which means the federal government has imposed special rules that mean you cannot access the money until you retire after a certain age, or you satisfy another condition of release.
 I explain the conditions of release in the article Accessing super early: 14 legal ways to withdraw your super benefits early.

 For an explanation of some of the more common superannuation terms see SuperGuide article Super for beginners, part 22: How do you speak ‘superannuation’ (… in 25 words)?